Skip to main content

 If I fail to come up with the funds, what happens?

-Not having the completion funds can derail the whole process, but stay positive.
-With good communication, hiccups can be resolved.
+Not having completion funds ready can delay the whole process, but issues can often be resolved with quick action.

 What happens after completion day?